 Nationalism is more than the sense of pride in one's nation.
 Particularly in 19th-century Europe, it was the belief that distinct ethnic groups were entitled to their own nation-state.

-This potent political force had and was still reshaping Europe, helping to unify nation-states like Germany and Italy, but fragmenting multi-ethnic empires like Austria-Hungary.
+This potent political force had and was still reshaping Europe, helping to unify nationstates like Germany and Italy, but fragmenting multi-ethnic empires like Austria-Hungary.

 Nationalist tensions were especially high in the Balkans, where Serbs, Croats, and Bosnians had been fighting for independence from Austria-Hungary for many decades.
 It was a powder keg waiting to explode.
+Image alt text: The leaders of Belgium, France, Great Britain, Russia, and Japan holding their own national flag in the air.